Orazhn/movies/README.md

 This is my first app built on React + Vite.
 Used Tailwind css for styling, some UI libraries.
-Login and Logup are kinda trash, but i did it by myself
+Login and Logup are kinda trash, but i did it by myself project wasn't finished due to lack of data :(